LordOfTheTwelveHouse/OutletApp/Readme.txt

 - App presents fashion clothes, prices, labels propert
 - App runs asynchronously

 If I had more time, I'd clean everything up - but it's 21:30hrs, I need to sleep and work tommorow too!

+Please see video and image for example of the app running

 I've spent less than two hours on this -  so factor that in - if I had more time I'd improve it.